Kentucky vs. North Carolina College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 - The Wildcats rank 10th in college basketball by averaging 109.5 points per 100 possessions on offense, and defensively are 131st in college basketball, allowing 87.6 points per 100 possessions.

-- Kentucky has won the turnover battle by 5.5 turnovers per game, committing 8.8 (12th in college basketball action) while forcing 14.3 (61st in college basketball).
+- Kentucky has won the turnover battle on average this season, committing 8.8 per game (12th in college basketball play) while forcing 14.3 (61st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.